-Creatine ethyl ester (CEE)
+Creatine Ethyl Ester (CEE)

-This is a creatine monohydrate with an ester attached.
+This is creatine monohydrate with an ester attached.
 This has increased solubility, which is supposed to increase the absorption rate by 10 times that of other creatine supplements.

 Processed at a higher PH level than creatine monohydrate, it is said to have the fastest absorption rate of all the creatine supplements to date

 There are conflicting opinions as to the effectiveness of creatine serum.
-It is creatine is dissolved in water and can have vitamins and amino acids added.
+It is dissolved in water and can have vitamins and amino acids added.
 It is generally ingested through drops under the tongue.

 However scientific evidence shows that it is in fact, unstable in water as it breaks down into creatinine.